Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

 Since there is no $3$-$3$ edge, the vertices in $A$ are independent.
-From Claim \ref{clm5-6} and \ref{clm4-6}, there is no edge between the sets $B$ and $C$.
-Moreover, no edge joins any two vertices in $C$ by Claim \ref{clm6-6}.
-Figure \ref{fg5} shows distribution of the edges in $G$.
+From Claims \ref{clm5-6} and \ref{clm4-6}, there is no edge between the sets $B$ and $C$.
+Moreover, $C$ is independent by Claim \ref{clm6-6}.
+The distribution of the edges in $G$ is shown in Figure \ref{fg5}.